ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank Adrian Farrel for useful review comments.
+The authors would like to thank Adrian Farrel and Tom Petch for useful review and feedback. comments.

 # Contributors